Colorado-Mesa-University-Cybersecurity/DeepLearning-IDS/README.md

 ## Introduction

-In this project, we aim to explore the capabilities of various deep-learning framework in detecting and classifying network intursion traffic with an eye towards designing a ML-based intrusion detection system.
+In this project, we aim to explore the capabilities of various deep-learning frameworks in detecting and classifying network intursion traffic with an eye towards designing a ML-based intrusion detection system.

 ## Dataset